Camerata Ensemble

 Program Highlights

-- Students receive two free tickets to every regular season Santa Barbara Symphony concert, and access to reduced priced tickets for additional family members.
+- Receive two free tickets to every concert in the Santa Barbara Symphony’s subscription series, and access to reduced-price tickets for additional family members.

 Participant Guidelines